tirthparikh/TemPy-docs/source/index.html.md

 ```

 TemPy provides a class for every HTML5 element defined in the [W3C reference](https://www.w3.org/wiki/HTML/Elements), those classes can be imported from the `tempy.tags` submodule.
-Each Tempy Tag class is either a `tempy.elements.Tag` with a start and an end tag, that can contain something, or a `tempy.elements.VoidTag` that can not contain thigs and is composed of a single html tag mark.
+Each Tempy Tag class is either a `tempy.elements.Tag` with a start and an end tag, that can contain something, or a `tempy.elements.VoidTag` that can not contain things and is composed of a single html tag mark.

-A few TemPy tags have custom behaviour:
+A few TemPy tags have custom behavior:

-* the `tempy.tags.Comment` tag needs as first argment the comment string
+* the `tempy.tags.Comment` tag needs as first argument the comment string
 * the `tempy.tags.Doctype` tag needs as first parameter a doctype code to choose between:
     * html
     * html_strict